Exporting guide to Singapore

 Gateway to Asia Pacific

 Singapore’s location makes it a gateway to South East Asia and Asia Pacific.
-It is the UK’s largest trading partner in South East Asia (ONS, 2021), making it a good place from which to seek business opportunities in the wider region.
+It is one of the UK’s largest trading partners in Southeast Asia, making it a good place from which to seek business opportunities in the wider region.

 Opportunities for exporters